Amanda-Zheng/Auto-HeG/README.md

 # Auto-HeG
-This is the official implementation of "Auto-HeG: Automated Graph Neural Network on Heterophilic Graphs"
+This is the official Pytorch implementation of "Auto-HeG: Automated Graph Neural Network on Heterophilic Graphs"

 # Introduction